Posted in Infection control research

 WHO’s Multi-modal Hand Hygiene Strategy

 In 2009, the WHO published its hand hygiene promotion strategy.
 It was a multi-modal strategy and consisted of five modes.
-These were as follows; WHO’s multi-modal hand hygiene strategy System change, Training and education, Evaluation and feedback, Reminders in the workplace, and institutional safety climate.
-Moreover, the WHO published a guide and toolkit to facilitate the implementation of those strategies.
+These were as follows; WHO’s multi-modal hand hygiene strategy Moreover, the WHO published a guide to facilitate the implementation of those strategies.
 I summarized it below.
-Component 1: System change Contrary to my expectation, it is not about a systems change per se; rather, it refers to availability and accessibility to products that are required handwashing: alcohol-based hand rub at the point…
+Component 1: System change Contrary to my expectation, it is not about a systems change per se; rather, it refers to availability and accessibility to products that require handwashing: alcohol-based hand rub at the point of care; access to a safe, continuous water supply, soap, and towels.
+Component 2: Training and education This refers…

 Continue Reading...